aelsayed95/sqlalchemy-sandbox-sqllite/README.md

     python3.12 marketsvc/server.py
     ```

-4. In a new terminal window, run the cURL commands:
+4. In a new terminal window, run the `curl` commands:

     ```sh
     ./run.sh customers